robsable/amazon-bedrock-genai-streamlit/README.md

 streamlit run Main_Menu.py --server.port 8080
 ```
 4. In Cloud9, go to the **Preview** menu and select **Preview Running Application**.
 A new tab in the Cloud9 IDE will open and load your running application.

+## Clean Up

+1. Delete the Cloud9 environment you created.